IIT Bombay: Campus

 The 545-acre IIT Bombay campus is located between Powai lake and Vihar lake, roughly 15 kilometres away from the Chhatrapati Shivaji Maharaj International Airport.
-The institute has a total of 21 hostels, of which three hostels (Hostels 7, 10, 11, and 15) and a wing of the newly constructed hostel (Hostel 16) are for female students.
+The institute has a total of 21 hostels, with Hostels 10, 15, 11, and a wing of Hostel 21 & Hostel 16 reserved for female students.

 Due to its proximity to the Sanjay Gandhi National Park, the campus has enjoyed significant green cover.
 The proximity of the campus to the national park has also led to occasional sightings of leopards and mugger crocodiles.
 On rare occasions, they have strayed into the campus.